SapitoSucio/froggo-guides/docs/script_commands.md

 \***camerainfo** **<range\>**,**<rotation\>**,**<latitude\>**{,**<char id\>**};

-This command will update the client's camera information with the given values where the client can be the attached character or the player given by the char id parameter.
+This command will update the client`s camera information with the given values where the client can be the attached character or the player given by the char id parameter.

 > Note: This requires 2016-05-25aRagexeRE or newer.